Small Vase Sometsuke Shika Momiji Deer and Maple leaves | Fujii Kinsai's work [217095]

 -----------------------

-This work is by Kinsai Fujii, a leading artist in the field of Arita ware.
+This is a work by Kinsai Fujii, a leading master in the art of Arita ware.

 [Potter Profile]